 Infections may develop in carriers of hepatitis B. Symptoms include fever and chills, muscle pain, fatigue, dark urine and a yellow tinge to the eyes of skin, loss of appetite, vomiting, clay-colored feces, stomach problems, and skin rash.

-Some people may have an allergic reaction.
+Allergic reactions affect some people.
 Symptoms include chest tightness, wheezing, and other breathing difficulties, hives, itching, and skin rash, swelling of the tongue, lips, face and other parts of the body.

-Nervous system problems may occur, leading to weakness in the arms and legs, numbness, tingling, visual disturbances and dizziness.
+Nervous system problems may occur, leading to weakness in the arms and legs, numbness, tingling, visual disturbances, and dizziness.